kerazo93/SSL4MS/README.md

 ## MS Data Corruption
 The two columns (masses and intensities) need to be corrupted differently.
-For the masses, I have come up with a neutral loss based way of shifting the values:
+For the masses, I have come up with a neutral loss based way of shifting the values.

-* For each mass $m_i$ selected for corruption, replace it with the mass plus or minus a neutral loss $\delta_i$ that's smaller than $m_i$ to avoid generating negative masses.
+For each mass $m_i$ selected for corruption, replace it with the mass plus or minus a neutral loss $\delta_i$ that's smaller than $m_i$ to avoid generating negative masses.
+This is the straightforward option.
 Put another way:

 ```math
 \tilde{m_i} = m_i \pm \delta_i \quad \text{s.t.} \quad \delta_i < m_i
 ```

-* Here's a more complex approach: for each mass $m_i$ selected for corruption, find a larger unselected mass $m_j$ and replace $m_i$ with $m_j$ plus or minus a neutral loss $\delta_i$ that's smaller than $m_j$.
+Here's a more complex approach: for each mass $m_i$ selected for corruption, find a larger unselected mass $m_j$ and replace $m_i$ with $m_j$ plus or minus a neutral loss $\delta_i$ that's smaller than $m_j$.
 Or:

 ```math
 \tilde{m_i} = m_j \pm \delta_i \quad \text{s.t.} \quad \delta_i < m_j \quad \text{and} \quad m_j>m_i